Internet-Draft | SPICE SD-CWT | June 2025 |

 If the client communicates a client-generated nonce (cnonce

-) when requesting the SD-CWT, the Issuer SHOULD include it in the payload.¶
+) when requesting the SD-CWT, the Issuer MUST include it in the payload.¶

 Upon receiving an SD-CWT from the Issuer with the Holder as the subject, the Holder verifies the following:¶